dotenv-org/dotenv-vault/README.md

 <img src="https://raw.githubusercontent.com/motdotla/dotenv/master/dotenv.svg" alt="dotenv-vault" align="right" width="200" />

-Manage your secrets using dotenv-vault's all-in-one toolkit.
-Say goodbye to scattered secrets across multiple platforms and tools.
-The #1 secrets manager for .env files.
+A secrets manager for .env files – from the same people that pionereed dotenv.

-Sync your `.env` files with a single command and deploy them with an encrypted `.env.vault` file.
+Sync your `.env` files with a single command, deploy them with an encrypted `.env.vault` file, and say goodbye to scattered secrets across multiple platforms and tools.

 ## 🌱 Install